PeterBunBun/JL/README.md

 **c.
 Entity Class**

 Inherit from `Element` Class.
-Override the super class with 3 initial arguments.
+Override the parent class with 3 initial arguments.
 Set initial variables and implement `checkRange()` while constructing.
 Also, set the decorator to a `HtmlEntityDecorator` object as default while constructing.

 **d.
 Username Class**

 Inherit from `Element` Class.
-Override the super class with 3 initial arguments.
-Extend the super class with a method `checkAt()` to constrain/verify the format of a username.
+Override the parent class with 3 initial arguments.
+Extend the parent class with a method `checkAt()` to constrain/verify the format of a username.
 Set initial variables and implement `checkRange()` and `checkAt()` while constructing.
 Also, set the decorator to a `HtmlUsernameDecorator` object as default while constructing.

 **e.
 Link Class**

 Inherit from `Element` Class.
-Override the super class with 3 initial arguments.
+Override the parent class with 3 initial arguments.
 Set initial variables and implement `checkRange()` while constructing.
 Also, set the decorator to a `HtmlLinkDecorator` object as default while constructing.

 **f.
 Decorator Interface**